BSData/the-9th-age-essence-of-war/README.md

 # Overview #
 [Overview]: #overview
-This is the supported repo for The 9th Age Essence of War Battlescribe files.
-Please see [The 9th Age github repo](https://github.com/BSData/The-9th-Age) for The 9th Age: Fantasy Battles battlescribe files
+This is the supported repo for The 9th Age: __Essence of War__ Battlescribe files.
+Please see [The 9th Age github repo](https://github.com/BSData/The-9th-Age) for The 9th Age: __Fantasy Battles__ battlescribe files

 ## How to: Stable Release ##